Internet censorship in Pakistan: Social media and platform blocking

 On 25 July 2013, the government announced that it is mulling over reopening YouTube during the second week of August.
 A special 12-member committee was working under the Minister of IT and Telecommunication, Anusha Rahman, to see if objectionable content can be removed.
-The Pakistan Telecommunications Authority, the telecom watchdog in the country, has already expressed its inability to filter out select content.
+The Pakistan Telecommunication Authority, the telecom watchdog in the country, has already expressed its inability to filter out select content.

 On 21 April 2014, Pakistan's Senate Standing Committee on Human Rights requested the Federal Government remove the ban on YouTube.

 On 8 February 2015, the government announced that YouTube will remain blocked 'indefinitely' because no tool or solution had been found which can totally block offensive content.
 As of June 2015 — 1,000 days on — the ban was still in effect, and YouTube cannot be accessed from either desktop or mobile devices.

 The ban was lifted due to technical glitch on 6 December 2015 according to ISPs in Pakistan.
 As September 2016, the ban has been lifted officially, as YouTube launched a local version for Pakistan.

 On 25 November 2017, the NetBlocks internet shutdown observatory and Digital Rights Foundation identified mass-scale blocking of social media and content-sharing websites including YouTube, Twitter and Facebook throughout Pakistan imposed by the government in response to the violent Tehreek-e-Labaik protests.
 The technical investigation found that all major Pakistani fixed-line and mobile service providers were affected by the restrictions, which were lifted by the PTA the next day when protests abated following the resignation of Minister for Law and Justice Zahid Hamid.

 In 2019, The National Assembly Standing Committee on Information Technology and Telecom was informed by the PTA that 900,000 URLs were blocked in Pakistan for "reasons such as carrying blasphemous and pornographic content and/or sentiments against the state, judiciary or the armed forces."